★ Game8's Pokemon Scarlet and Violet Wiki is live!

-This guide details all about Dynamax and Gigantamax Pokemon and the differences between them in the games Pokemon Sword and Shield.
+Learn all about the new Dynamax and Gigantamax Pokemon and the differences between them in Pokemon Sword and Shield!

 A Gyarados in Dynamaxed form.